elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/020-thoughts-on-mocking.md

 ### Bad uses for mocks

-The two worst uses of mocks I know of are often listed as the secret sauce that makes them so useful.
+Two very popular use cases for mocks should actually be considered harmful:

 * Using mocks for complete isolation of internal dependencies
 * Using mocks as contracts for unwritten objects

-Now to be sure, there are fairly strong arguments for each of these ideas, Fowler alone goes to great lengths making the case for them, and he is a moderate on these issues.
+To be sure, there are fairly strong arguments for each of these ideas, Fowler alone goes to great lengths making the case for them, and he is a moderate on these issues.
 But I'd argue the line of thinking is really geared towards languages that punish users from creating lots of objects with simple APIs connecting them together, such as Java.
 Let's take a look at some Ruby examples so that we can consider that point.

 <b>Using mocks for complete isolation of internal dependencies</b>